Harold Bride: Titanic inquiries

 In the American inquiry, Bride was also questioned about ignoring requests for information, while on the Carpathia, from the press and the United States Navy, which wanted to know the fate of President Taft's personal friend and aide Archibald Butt.
-Bride stated that priority had been given to personal messages and survivor lists over answering questions from the press and claimed that the Navy did not understand British Morse signals, which the Navy denied.
-The Marconi Company was accused of secretly setting up the New York Times interview with Bride and telling him and Harold Cottam to keep quiet until they arrived in New York, but Marconi denied the accusations.
+Bride stated that priority had been given to personal messages and survivor lists over answering questions from the press and stated that the Navy did not understand British Morse signals, which the Navy denied.
+The Marconi Company was accused of secretly setting up The New York Times interview with Bride and telling him and Harold Cottam to keep quiet until they arrived in New York, but Marconi denied the accusations.
 This matter was not pursued, and Bride was considered one of the heroes of the disaster.

-Despite being a key witness in the inquiries, Bride kept a low profile after the sinking.
+Later life

 Before sailing on the Titanic, on 16 March 1912 he became engaged to Mabel Ludlow, but he broke off the engagement in September when he met Lucy Downie, whom he married on 10 April 1920.
+The couple had three children together: two daughters, Lucy and Jeanette, and a son, John.

 In August 1912, London via Melbourne records show Bride being aboard the SS Medina as a Marconi operator.
-During World War I, Bride served as the wireless operator on the steamship Mona’s Isle, and in 1922 he and Lucy moved to Glasgow, where Bride became a salesman.
-They had three children: Lucy in 1921, John in 1924 and Jeanette in 1929.
+During World War I, Bride served as the wireless operator on the steamship Mona's Isle.

+Despite being a key witness in the inquiries, Bride kept a low profile after the sinking.
+He rarely discussed the tragic events of 14-15 April 1912 and the loss of his colleague Phillips deeply affected him.
+Eventually, to escape the "celebrity" of being a Titanic survivor, he moved with his family to Glasgow, Scotland where he worked as a travelling salesman for a pharmaceutical company.
+Later, he became the caretaker of Provan Hall, courtesy of the National Trust of Scotland.

 Death

-Bride died aged 66 of lung cancer on 29 April 1956 in Glasgow.
-His body was cremated at Glasgow, and his ashes were scattered in the garden of the crematorium's chapel.
+Bride died on 29 April 1956, aged 66, from lung cancer at Stobhill Hospital in Glasgow.
+His body was cremated at Glasgow Crematorium and his ashes were scattered in the garden of the crematorium's chapel.